Soft Starters Explained

 How Does a Soft Start Work?

-Essentially, a soft starter works by controlling the amount of voltage running through the motors circuits.
+Essentially, a motor soft starter works by controlling the amount of voltage running through the motors circuits.
 It does this by limiting torque in the motor.
 This in turn allows the soft starter to reduce the voltage and allows it to gradually stop reducing the voltage to allow for a smooth progression of current.

 In addition to this, certain soft starter models may use solid-state devices.
 These devices are another means of controlling the amount of electrical current allowed to flow through the motor.
 This lets the soft starter control the current in three separate, distinct phases to allow for more precise levels of control.